kyma-project/lifecycle-manager/docs/contributor/resources/01-kyma.md

 * Lifecycle Manager stops reconciling the module and its resources.
 * The `operator.kyma-project.io/managed-by=kyma` and `operator.kyma-project.io/watched-by=kyma` labels are removed from the module's resources.
 For example, this may be relevant if you use those labels as exclusion filters for custom monitoring using the Kyma Telemetry module.

-Once a module was successfully unmanaged, the module's status in **.status.modules[].state** shows `Unmanaged`.
-Once the `Unmanaged` state shows, the module's entry can also be deleted entirely from **.spec.modules[]**.
-As the module is already unmanaged, this still leaves the module and its related resources in the remote cluster.
+To verify that a module was successfully unmanaged, check that the field **.status.modules[].state** has the status `Unmanaged`.
+Once the state is `Unmanaged`, you can delete the module's entry from **.spec.modules[]** in the Kyma CR.
+Nevertheless, the module and its related resources remain in the remote cluster.

 > **CAUTION:**
 > When you switch values of **.spec.modules[].managed**, you MUST wait for the new state to be reflected in **.status.modules[].state** before you remove the module's entry from **.spec.modules[]**.
 If the entry is removed before the current state is reflected properly in **.status.modules[].state**, it may lead to unpredictable behavior that is hard to recover from.